kquo/tips/index.md

 Very quick and useful tips.

-Of coruse AI systems like ChatGPT (<https://chat.openai.com/chat>) are gradually making FAQ sites such as this superfluous 😀🤓.
+Of course AI systems like ChatGPT (<https://chat.openai.com/chat>) are gradually making FAQ sites such as this superfluous 😀🤓.

 <body> <h4> <table>